[1.3.x] Dual Flame Totems: Solo, Self-Found, Beginner-friendly. AA+EB!

 This comes with some upsides as well as downsides.
 The main downside is that you also need mana and mana regeneration mods on your gear.
 Additionally, the build now uses Eldritch Battery (a passive skill that you'll take later), which turns your Energy Shield into mana.
 The latter isn't a downside per se, it's just another trip across half the skill tree, though we use that opportunity to grab some awesome nodes in the Witch area.

-The major advantages are that you can also run auras, which makes you a welcome member to any party, and that you can run Arctic Armor.
-In previous versions of the build, we relayed chiefly on monstrous mana regeneration, but we still did take damage upfront when things went south.
+The major advantages are that you can also run auras (since patch 1.3 even a third one!), which makes you a welcome member to any party, and that you can run Arctic Armor.
+In previous versions of the build, we relayed chiefly on monstrous HP regeneration, but we still did take damage upfront when things went south.
 Since we now have monstrous mana regeneration instead, we can use Arctic Armor, which makes you nearly immune against small hits, like the "machine gun" fire of miscreations ("titty bitches", as they are affectionately called) and the paradise bird type of monsters.
 Life regeneration of this build is still better than with most builds, so overall you are fairly sturdy.

 This new build also does more damage than the previous version, since we take more spell damage nodes instead of dipping into the Marauder and Duelist areas.
 Luckily, the Totemic Zeal cluster was moved close to the Scion area, so we can grab it still.
 If you recall the previous discussion, the "30% Casting Speed for Summoning Totems" isn't just the speed with which you put down totems, but seems to increase the speed at which the totems cast.
 Both the tooltip dps and the "felt" dps confirm this.